ICHEC/qpcc/_sources/lecture-5/accessing-quantum-computing-systems.md

 :align: center
 ```

 We see a similar structure to IBM and Xanadu with D-Wave with some differences.
-Most notably that D-Wave uses quantum annealing based programming, with Ocean, and quantum annealing hardware.
+Most notably that D-Wave uses **quantum annealing** based programming, with Ocean, and quantum annealing hardware.
+Ocean is D-wave's software suit.
 D-Wave also offers unique hybrid Classical-Quantum Solvers.
 Classical simulation can also be performed on D-Waves so-called classical solvers.
 D-Wave also offers an online cloud-computing service akin to IBM and Xanadu called the Leap IDE.  ​

 To checkout the D-wave's cloud setup, click this [link](https://www.dwavesys.com/solutions-and-products/cloud-platform/), and to signup for the cloud services, check [link](https://cloud.dwavesys.com/leap/signup/​).
 Following video gives an intro to D-wave's quantum computing setup.